William Miller Jenkins

 William Miller Jenkins (April 25, 1856 - October 19, 1941) was an American lawyer and Republican politician.
 He was appointed by President William McKinley in 1901 as the fifth governor of Oklahoma Territory.
 However, he had only served for six months when President Theodore Roosevelt removed him from office, after receiving complaints of political malfeasance.
 Although Jenkins was exonerated by subsequent investigations, his removal could not be undone, forcing his early retirement.

 Early life

-The son of Henry J. and Lydia (Miller) Jenkins, William Miller Jenkins was born at Alliance, Stark County, Ohio, on April 25, 1858.
+The son of Henry J. and Lydia (Miller) Jenkins, William Miller Jenkins was born at Alliance, Ohio, on April 25, 1858.
 He attended public schools and then Mt.
 Union College at Alliance.
 He taught school in Stark County from 1876 until 1878.
 On December 21, 1878, Jenkins married Delphina White of Dublin, Indiana.

 Jenkins and his wife removed to Shelby County, Iowa, in 1880, where he was admitted to the bar in 1883.
 In 1884, he relocated to Arkansas City, Kansas, where he opened a private law practice.
-In 1888, he served as a delegate to the Republican National Convention, where he was the first to cast a vote for William McKinley, who was running for the party's Presidential nomination.
+In 1888, he served as a delegate to the Republican National Convention, where he was the first to cast a vote for William McKinley, who was running for the party's presidential nomination.